ubclaunchpad/inertia/docs_src/index.html.md

 Inertia is a simple cross-platform command line application that enables quick and easy setup and management of continuous, automated deployment of a variety of project types on any virtual private server.
 The project is used, built, and maintained with ❤️ by [UBC Launch Pad](https://www.ubclaunchpad.com), UBC's student-run software engineering club.

-## Why use Inertia?

-TODO
+Check out our [GitHub repository](https://github.com/ubclaunchpad/inertia) to learn more!

 # Getting Started